pdjr-signalk-plugins/pgn130316/README.md

 Versions of Signal K released before March 2022 lack the ability to process PGN 130316.

-Later versions implement an incomplete interpolation mechanism with the following characteristics:
+Later versions of Signal K process PGN 130316 messages in the following way:

-1. Temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into node paths using [this](https://github.com/SignalK/n2k-signalk/blob/master/temperatureMappings.js)
+1. PGN 130316 temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into node paths using [this](https://github.com/SignalK/n2k-signalk/blob/master/temperatureMappings.js)